I know. S’mores BARS!

 - 1/4 tsp sea salt

-- 1/3 cup (80 ml) unsweetened plain almond or light coconut milk
+- 1/3 cup unsweetened plain almond or light coconut milk

-- Preheat oven to 350 degrees F (176 C) and line an 8x8 inch baking dish with parchment paper.
+- Preheat oven to 350 degrees F (176 C) and line an 8×8 inch baking dish with parchment paper.

 - Add oats, almonds, sea salt, and coconut sugar to a blender and mix on high until a fine meal is achieved, scraping down sides as needed.

-- Add melted coconut oil, starting with 5 Tbsp (75 g), and pulse to combine.
+- Add melted coconut oil (5 Tbsp or 75 ml as original recipe is written // adjust if altering batch size) and pulse to combine.
 This should form a loose dough when squeezed between two fingers.
-Add more if it's too dry.
+Add more if it’s too dry.

 - Add chopped pecans and pulse a few more times to combine – you want a little texture here so leave a little chunky.